tradition is something that is done for kids, tweens, teens and

 forward to all year!

-These fun ideas for birthday traditions will make boys and girls birthdays even more special for the
+These fun ideas for birthday traditions will make boys and girls birthdays even more special for the ones you love!

-bless them and make their day even more special.
+Start new fun birthday traditions this year for your child that will bless them and make their day even more special.
 These easy, inexpensive and great ideas for moms and parents that can be used for children of all ages.
 Choose one, two, three or more of these fun ideas!

 A great tradition for kids is making a fun breakfast to celebrate first thing in the morning.

 Some great ideas are:

 1. Funfetti pancakes and top with a candle.